 5 Ways to Speed Up the Drying of Glazing Putty

-Glazing putty is the material used to form a seal between your glass window and the wooden frame and it can take anywhere from five to 15 days for it to dry completely.
+Glazing putty is the material used to form a seal between your glass window and the wooden frame, as well as other uses.
+It can take anywhere from five to 15 days for it to dry completely.
 You don’t want your glazing putty to dry too fast, however, as proper curing will allow the substance to last much longer, which means you won’t have to redo the job any time soon.
 There are a few things you can do to help with the drying of your glazing putty without compromising its quality.

 1. Drying Compound